SchlossVRL/coloremoblues/README.md

  ---
  In folder `MatlabR`

-`COLOR_EMO_MAIN.M`: runs code for defining colors and organizing and plotting data
+`COLOR_EMO_MAIN.M`: runs code for defining colors, organizing and plotting data, and performing some analyses.

 `T_BCPEmoSubj`: Color-emotion association ratings (Happy/Sad (HS), Angry (A)) for each participant from Palmer et al. (2013) in wide format.